 The issue with authentic cucumber salad with vinegar dressing is the amount of added sugar.

 In fact, the vinegar dressing of a classic cucumber salad is made of one cup of vinegar with 1/2 cup of sugar!

-That’s a tremendous amount of carbs added to your salad and it’s basically like eating teaspoon of sugar, and not a salad!
+That’s a tremendous amount of carbs added to your salad, and it’s basically like eating a teaspoon of sugar and not a salad!

 Luckily, there is nothing easier than making a keto creamy cucumber salad at home.
 Of course, you can also make a keto cucumber salad with vinegar dressing, but I prefer the creamy version, much more filling and rich.